First Year and Upper Class Scholarships

 How Do I Apply for a First Year Pulp & Paper Foundation Scholarship?

 Entering first year students (current high school seniors) complete an application form and submit high school transcripts, class stranding information, and college admissions test scores (SAT or ACT).
 In addition students write a letter to the Foundation’s Scholarship Committee describing how they have become familiar with the technology and careers in the pulp and paper industry and how they will continue to pursue these opportunities during their course of study at UMaine.

 Students awarded first-year scholarships are typically in the top 15% of their high school class, have a combined SAT score of 1100+, are the recipients of academic honors, participate in leadership and extracurricular activities, and possess excellent verbal and written communication skills.

 The application deadline for first-year scholarships is December 31st,applications will continue to be accepted after that date as long as funds are available.

 Please click the link above to begin the application process for a First Year Student Scholarship.
 After completing the registration information through Eventbrite please email the required documents (letter, transcript, SAT scores) described above and in the Scholarship Brochure to [email protected]

-Students at or beyond the sophomore year complete an application form and submit a letter addressed to the Foundation’s Scholarship Committee describing how they have become familiar with the career opportunities and technologies of the pulp and paper industry.
+Current UMaine Engineering Students (first year, sophomore, junior) complete an application form and submit a letter addressed to the Foundation’s Scholarship Committee describing how they have become familiar with the career opportunities and technologies of the pulp and paper industry.
 Students must have a cumulative GPA of 3.0 or higher for the semester prior to a scholarship being awarded.

 The application deadline for upper-class students is March 30th for scholarship awards for the next academic year.

-Scholarship award decisions for all students are made following an interview with representatives from the scholarship committee and the Foundation’s President.
+Scholarship award decisions for all students are made following an interview with representatives from the UMaine Pulp & Paper Foundation Scholarship Committee and approved by the Foundation’s President.